datastax/labs/dsgraph/docker/README.md

 Images contained in this repository are not intended for production use and are not "Supported Software" under any DataStax subscriptions or other agreements.

 Join the [DataStax Community](https://community.datastax.com/spaces/11/index.html) to connect with peers who can help you out in sticky situations and give you pointers.
-Please visit [DataStax Lab GitHub](https://github.com/datastax/labs) to file any issues encountered
+You can also file issues here in this repo for any problems encountered.

 # Next Steps